-Choose 3-5 questions that you hope to ask in the interview to learn more about your area of interest with the person you are meeting with.
+Choose three–five questions that you hope to ask in the interview to learn more about your area of interest with the person you are meeting with.

 During the informational interview

-While you get to ask the questions you should keep in mind this person is doing you a favor and works in a market segment of interest to you.
+While you get to ask the questions, keep in mind that this person is interested in learning more about you and helping you succeed.

 After the interview

-- What advice do you have for someone who is currently in my position who aspires to do the work you are doing?
+- What advice do you have for someone interested in similar work?

-- What are the challenges of your work?
+- What are some challenges you have faced?

-- What are the challenges of practicing in your state?
+- Are there challenges to practicing in your specific state?
 What is the scope of work?

 - Can you suggest anyone else I could contact for additional information?